UnderNotic/minimal-mistakes/_posts/service-discovery-with-etcd.md

 - usually used for handling state in distributed systems (service discovery, shared configuration)
 - used in Kubernetes

+All this make etcd good candidate to store data used in service discovery.

 [^1]: <https://coreos.com/etcd/docs/latest/learning/api_guarantees.html/>
 [^2}: <https://kubernetes.io/>